Sopa de Verduras (Mexican vegetable soup)

 The vegetables:

-You really can use many types of vegetables to make this soup, and that’s the beauty of this recipe.
+You really can use many types of veggies to make a Mexican vegetable soup, and that’s the beauty of this recipe.
 Here are some suggestions:

 Make sure you cut them in the same bite size so that they will cook evenly.
 I used celery, zucchini, potatoes, carrots, cabbage, and green beans.